csev/dj4e/assn/dj4e_ads2.md

 (2) Change your `home/static/favicon.ico` to a favicon of your own making.
 I made my favicon at https://favicon.io/favicon-generator/ - it might not change instantly after you update the favicon because they are cached extensively.
 Probably the best way to test is to go right to the favicon url after you update the file and press 'Refresh' and/or switch browsers.
-Sometimes the browswer caching is "too effective" on a favicon so to force a real reload to check if the new favicon is really being served you can add a GET parameter to the URL to force it to be re-retrieved:
+Sometimes the browser caching is "too effective" on a favicon so to force a real reload to check if the new favicon is really being served you can add a GET parameter to the URL to force it to be re-retrieved: